 My Public Opinion class notes talk about what Americans actually think about a diverse range of issues.
 We already talked about ideology in the first week of class, and we have talked about issues throughout this course, so no need to spend any more time.
 Just check out my class notes for the Public Opinion class.

 The Mass Media.
 The media are essential to our democracy, as they not only inform us, but they also serve as a check on governmental abuse of power.
 Prior to cable TV and the internet, there were only three television networks, and the only televised news was the nightly 30-minute network broadcasts.
 Since each network had such a broad audience, each network had very objective and credible news anchors.
 One example was Walter Cronkite on CBS; when he reported on the Apollo 13 disaster everyone was glued to their television sets for his informative and accurate reports (see the movie Apollo 13 with Tom Hanks for his actual reporting).
 Two reporters, Woodward and Bernstein, for the Washington Post conducted an extensive investigation of the Watergate crime and coverup, which ultimately led to Nixon’s resignation (see the movie, All the President’s Men).
 The media served as an important Adversary Role to elected officials.
 American Presidents throughout history have loved to give press briefings where they tell us about the great job that they are doing; it is up to the White House press corps to ask tough questions, and try to inform the public about what the truth really is.
 The rise of cable TV news networks and of the internet has fragmented our society, however, as cable networks and websites can appeal to only one ideological group of viewers.
 FOX emerged as a conservative alternative to the Mainstream Media, and CNN over the past few decades has become a liberal network.
 MSNBC has always been pretty liberal in their reports, and recently One American News has risen as a conservative network.
 These networks seem to get their aging and partisan audiences to watch by screaming and yelling, having guests that say outrageous and inflammatory things, and basically serve to divide our nation.
-As such, I myself spend two hours each day reviewing a few newspapers, surfing diverse news websites, reading England language foreign newspapers, and then watching the cable news programs at night.
+As such, I myself spend two hours each day reviewing a few newspapers, surfing diverse news websites, reading English language foreign newspapers, and then watching the cable news programs at night.
 At least that comprehensive review of the media gives me a more complete and accurate image of American government and public policy issues.
 Reviewing foreign on-line newspapers is helpful in following our own foreign policy.
 Unfortunately, most Americans will only tune in to the media outlets that are consistent with their pre-existing political values, so conservatives only watch FOX and liberals only watch CNN.
 As such, our society is increasingly dividing itself into like-minded ideological groups; indeed, people are even moving into like-minded neighborhoods and even marrying people who think like they do.
 It is no wonder that our society is so divided that I have joked that it’s kind of like living in the 1850’s!
 Like many problems facing our society, I believe that our nation’s hope rests with you all.
 On more than one occasion, I have found the student reporters and editors of the Reflector to provide more comprehensive and objective information about politics than do other media outlets.
 For more information about the media, you can go to my Public Opinion class notes, which have an entire week on the subject.

 Interest Groups.
 Many Americans think of interest groups as being selfish and self-centered pressure groups, which exert too much influence over our government.
 It is true that some interest groups (like large business groups) have more financial resources for lobbying than their population size and societal importance may deserve, while other groups (often representing poor people) have far less power over the government.
 Indeed, many interest groups have PACs (Political Action Committees) that make many campaign donations to political candidates, and even run their own campaigns supporting or opposing candidates.
 There is a lot of money in politics!
 But interest groups also have a very important role in our society, which is to make public officials aware of important issues and concerns facing our country.
 An MSU student and Truman Finalist, for example, took the lead in getting the Starkville Board of Alderman to grant a permit for a Starkville Pride (LGBTQ group) parade, and that event was highly successful and is now held annually; in a sense, she became the leader of this interest group.
 A few summers ago, the Starkville Stand Up (racial equality) group organized a successful and peaceful march and demonstration in town and on campus, another example of a student-led event; it helped produce the change in the state’s flag.
 Conservative MSU students started a group, Young Americans for Freedom, generated publicity by holding a Build the Wall event, and successfully stood up under an attack by a liberal professor and editor; those students ended up being praised for offering MSU students a conservative point of view that is often drowned out by a dominant liberal academic culture at Ivy League schools.
 So, interest groups can be very important in informing public officials and the public about important issues that are often overlooked in our busy society.
 Another misconception is that interest group lobbyists try to bribe or intimidate public officials.
 They seldom do.
 Bribery is illegal, and intimidation tactics anger many public officials.
 Lobbyists often help public officials to make good public policy by testifying before legislative committees about the problems that their group members face, and suggesting laws and programs to help their members.
 Lobbyists do the same thing in meeting with executive branch officials.
 Summer internships are available for college students for many of these groups.
 One of my students got an internship with the National Cotton Council, and now travels around the world as she promotes the industry as a top executive.
 Another interned with the Association of Fish and Wildlife Agencies group, writing articles for their newsletter sent to their government members across the nation about legal issues.
-This summer a student interned with Shared Hope, which fights human trafficking.
+Last summer a student interned with Shared Hope, which fights human trafficking.
 When you seek out summer internships, check out the websites of groups that you may wish to work for.